-2In a correlated equilibrium a mediator chooses a pair of strategies (of the Bayesian game), one for each player, and tells each player his selected strategy.
-In an agent-normalform correlated equilibrium any player has many agents, one for each of his signals.
+&lt;sup>2 In a correlated equilibrium a mediator chooses a pair of strategies (of the Bayesian game), one for each player, and tells each player his selected strategy.
+In an agent-normal-form correlated equilibrium any player has many agents, one for each of his signals.
 A mediator chooses randomly an action for each player's agent and tells a player only the action selected for the specific signal he received.
 A Bayesian solution is described in terms of a larger state space than that containing the states of nature.
 In any state of the world each player knows a set of states that contains the actual one.
-This knowledge represented by a partition of the state space (in the spirit of Aumann ,1987), captures all he knows about the world, including his own private signal and action.
+This knowledge represented by a partition of the state space (in the spirit of Aumann, 1987), captures all he knows about the world, including his own private signal and action.
 Subject to this knowledge, each player plays his best response.
 In communication equilibrium players report to the mediator about their signals and then the mediator chooses randomly a recommended action for each player.

-true w.r.t.
-Nash equilibrium.
-The question of when one information structure is better than another w.r.t. to the Bayesian solution is answered by means of a special kind of garbling, called non-communicating that translates one information structure to another without providing the players more information about each others' information or about the state of nature: a structure in better than another w.r.t. the Bayesian solution if the former is a garbled version of the latter using non-communicating garbling.
-A structure in better than another w.r.t. to communication equilibrium if the former is a garbled version of the latter.
+non-communicating, that translates one information structure into another without providing the players more information about each other's information or about the state of nature.
+We prove that a structure is better than another w.r.t. the belief-invariant Bayesian solution if the first is a garbled version of the other using non-communicating garbling.
+Finally, a structure in better than another w.r.t. to communication equilibrium if the one is a garbled version (with no restriction) of the other.